 This is why it’s important to help teach how to form healthy relationships for teens.
 As parents and adults, we have a responsibility to guide adolescents towards positive interaction with their peers.
 We have to help them understand how to form and nurture connections so that when they need a helping hand, they have it.

-If you truly believe your daughter may be struggling with a mental health issue, it’s essential to reach out to a professional for further guidance.
+If you truly believe your daughter is struggling with forming connections or a mental health issues, it’s critical to reach out to a professional for further guidance.

 Solstice East is here for your family

 Solstice East is a residential treatment center for girls, ages 14 to 18.
 We understand the specific needs of girls, which is why our program is centered solely on them.
-Our students often grapple with depression, low self-esteem, issues with body image in teen girls, anxiety, trauma, ADHD, and other emotional or behavioral problems when they come to us.
+Our students often grapple with depression, low self-esteem, anxiety, trauma, ADHD, and other emotional or behavioral problems when they come to us.